myappsngames/SNHU-CS305_Software-Security/README.md

 ## Reflection

 #### Briefly summarize your client, Artemis Financial, and its software requirements.
 Who was the client?
 What issue did the company want you to address?
+* Overview: Artemis Financial is a consulting company specializing in developing personalized financial plans for its clients.
+These plans cover various aspects such as savings, retirement, investments, and insurance.
+* Problem: The company aims to modernize its operations and enhance its software security.
+Specifically, they want to implement a file verification mechanism to ensure secure data transmission through their web application.
+This mechanism will involve using checksums to verify data integrity during transfers.
+* Goal: Artemis Financial seeks Global Rain's expertise to integrate secure communication protocols into their existing web application.
+This will help protect client data and financial information, meeting their software security requirements.

 #### What did you do well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall well-being?